-If you have been in close contact with someone who has COVID-19, or if you may be ill with COVID-19, you will be asked to quarantine or isolate yourself.
+If you have been in close contact with someone who has COVID-19, or if you may be ill with COVID-19, you must quarantine or isolate yourself.

 Quarantine and isolation are important disease control steps to limit the spread of COVID-19.